The Cardano founder argues that Ethereum’s fundamental design flaws and centralization will ultimately cause its collapse.

 Hoskinson wrapped up his critique by backing Ethereum co-founder Vitalik Buterin’s suggestion to transition to the RISC-V architecture, a model that Cardano has already adopted.

-As Buterin suggested, RISC-V would replace the Ethereum Virtual Machine (EVM), the environment where Ethereum smart contracts are run.
+As proposed by Buterin, RISC-V would serve as a replacement for the Ethereum Virtual Machine (EVM), which currently functions as the execution environment for Ethereum smart contracts.

 Buterin stated that adopting RISC-V would “significantly enhance the efficiency of the Ethereum execution layer, addressing one of the main scaling bottlenecks, while also simplifying the execution layer.”